FelixYuHengYang/CEE4530/Lab 3 - ANC/labfire_Lab3_Report.md

 #Procedures

 The goal of this experiment was to record the ANC change versus time by simulating the effects of acid rain on a lake.
 This was done by considering the lake as a Continuously Mixed Flow Reactor (CMFR), and measuring pH, which was then used to determine ANC using the equations described in the introduction.
-The methods for this experiment could be divided into six parts: lake, addition of acid rain, pH measurement, sample taking, second experiment, and general measurements.
+The methods for this experiment could be divided into six parts: lake, addition of acid rain, pH measurement, titration, second experiment, and general measurements.

 ##Lake
 To recreate the lake system (CMFR), a plastic tank of approximately 6 L capacity was filled with approximately 4L of deionized water.
 623 mg of $NaHCO_3$ were added to bring the ANC of the lake to the value of 50 $\mu eq/L$ given in the lab manual.
 A magnetic stir bar was added to the lake and the tank was placed on a magnetic stirrer.
 Finally, 1 mL of bromocresol green indicator solution was added to the lake which changed the color of the lake from transparent to blue and then eventually to yellow as pH dropped.
 The metal weir of the tank was set in an angle just above the water level so that addition of acid rain would cause immediate overflow and thus satisfy the requirement for constant volume in a CMFR.
 The outflow of the lake was located in the bottom and connected via tubing to a drain on the workbench.